Can refrigerators be more efficient?

-The refrigerator in your kitchen keeps your milk from spoiling, your veggies fresh and maybe the freezer even makes ice cubes for lemonade.
+The refrigerator in your kitchen keeps your milk from spoiling, your veggies fresh.
 Doing all this work takes energy.
-Unfortunately, today many refrigerators rely on outdated technologies that waste energy – needlessly increasing both utility bills and harmful greenhouse gas emissions.
+Unfortunately, today many refrigerators waste energy, increasing utility bills and pollution.

-Thankfully, that may change soon.
-The Department of Energy has proposed to strengthen efficiency standards for residential refrigerators and freezers in over a decade.
+Thankfully, that may change.
+The Department of Energy has proposed to strengthen efficiency standards for residential refrigerators and freezers, effective in 2027.

-What are the environmental benefits of stronger standards?
+What are the environmental benefits of stronger refrigerator efficiency standards?

-Americans purchase about 15 million refrigerators and freezers every year, which generally last ten to twenty years.
-If the refrigerator efficiency standards proposed by the Department of Energy are finalized, manufacturers would no longer be allowed to sell outdated appliances as of 2027.
-It’s expected that the energy savings from the more efficient appliances would avert 179 million metric tons of global warming pollution over 30 years of sales.
+Every year, Americans buy about 15 million refrigerators that generally last ten to twenty years.
+Making these appliances more efficient would avert 179 million metric tons of global warming pollution over 30 years of sales.
 That’s the equivalent of taking nearly 48 coal-fired power plants offline for a year.